jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: (1, 2, 3, 'n') != "I received this message: (1, 2, 3, 'n')"
     AssertionError: 1234 != 'I received this message: 1234'

-  the tests expect the message to have the the argument passed
+  the tests expect the message to have the argument passed

 * I remove the first `return statement`_ then make the second one use an `f-string`